I've had this hanging birdhouse cake on my wish list for a while now but because I do not do structures yet I had it pending.

 Recently having got my new cake frame kit with the galvanized wire, I finally was able to make this cake.

-Now I don’t really have a cake tutorial for you because there are a few paid tutorials that you can buy.
-However, since I had many many recent questions on this cake; I do have a few answers and pictures of my cake to share with you.
+Now I don't really have a cake tutorial for you because there are a few paid tutorials that you can buy.
+However, since I had many recent questions about this cake, I do have a few answers and pictures of my cake to share with you.

-As I said above – I used the cake Frame.
-I have spoken in length about the cake Frame on one of my previous post here.
+As I said above - I used the cake frame.
+I have spoken in length about the cake frame in one of my previous posts here.

 The first picture here shows you the cake frame when I started and the second shows you the frame when I was finished.
 So basically that would be your structure.